microservices-security-in-action/samples/chapter12/README.md

 ## Errata

 * Chapter 12/ page 307, right after the 1st para.
-You do not need to run the following command, if you are using Istion 1.6.0+.
+You do not need to run the following command, if you are using Istio 1.6.0+.
 Istio 1.6.0 enables SDS for Ingress Gateway by default | reported by authors

 > \> istioctl manifest generate \
 --set values.gateways.istio-ingressgateway.sds.enabled=true > \